covid-at-home/covid-at-home/index.md

 ### Self-quarantine

 Until tested, assume the patient (you? a family member?) has Covid.
 That means you are now in self-quarantine at home.
-No more visitors, a sign on the door and the patient should not go out unless there is no chance of meeting anyone.
+No more visitors, a sign on the door (e.g., "Please stop; Covid is here"), and the patient should not go out unless there is no chance of meeting anyone.
 Different areas have different standards for what it means to self-quarantine when there are other people in the household.
 You will want to err on the side of safety and try to get everything delivered for 2 weeks.
 Household members should treat themselves as potentially infected and stay at home too, while keeping the maximum practicable distance from the patient while the patient can take care of him- or herself.
-Regularly clean all frequently touched surfaces, and then clean again with water and bleach.
+Regularly clean all frequently touched surfaces, and then clean again with household bleach water diluted with water (10 ml bleach with .5 liters water to disinfect surfaces that may have been contaminated with secretions).

 ### Diary

 It's time to start an illness diary.
 A few times a day, preferably at regular hours, measure temperature.
 Weigh the patient once a day if possible.
-Also note heart rate in beats per minute and respiratory rate (how many breaths per minute).
-Not necessary, but extra points for blood pressure and SpO2 (see below).
+Also note respiratory and heart rates in breaths and beats per minute.
+Not necessary, but extra points for blood pressure and oxygenation (see below).
 Write down what symptoms the patient has.
+If he or she is in pain, where and when is the pain, and how bad on a scale of 0 (no pain) to 10 (worst pain imaginable)?
 How bad is the cough?
 What color if there is mucus being produced?
 And be sure to note what medication, if any, the patient takes.
 Paracetamol is a good choice for painkilling and fever supression.
-Keeping an illness diary will also help you to keep track of how much you've taken, when, to ensure you treat fever adequately without taking more than recommended in a day.
+Keeping an illness diary will also help you to keep track of how much you've taken, when, to ensure you treat fever adequately without taking more than recommended amount in a 24-hour period.

 ### Get healthy again

 Treat fever with over-the-counter medication of your preference (e.g., paracetamol) at the recommended safe dosages; getting in and out of the bath or shower can also help lower body temperature (even when the water temperature is comfortable).
 Try to keep eating nutritious food.
 Nothing too heavy, not too much at the same time.
 Lots of vitamins and fresh produce.
 Adequate carbohydrates.
 Inhale steam 3+ times a day.
 Go for a daily walk when possible, while keeping distance from other people.
-If your throat is irritated, avoid acidic drinks as they can be further irritating.
-If your mucus production is high, consider avoiding dairy as it can increase mucus production; avoiding excessive salt and nitrates (in most cold cuts) is also recommended for people with lung disease.
-Try to suppress cough enough to get a good night's sleep; over-the-counter medications, herbal teas such as anise, cocoa, and lozenges can help.
+If your throat is irritated, avoid acidic drinks (such as soda and juice) as they can be further irritating; water and herbal teas are better choices then.
+If your mucus production is high, consider avoiding dairy as it can increase mucus production; avoiding dairy, excessive salt intake, and nitrates (which are used in most cold cuts / deli meats) is also recommended for people with lung disease.
+If you want to try to suppress your cough enough to get a good night's sleep so your body can better heal itself, over-the-counter cough medications, herbal teas such as anise, cocoa, and lozenges can help.
+Some over-the-counter cough medications contain ingredients like guaifenesin or NAC, mucolytics that relieve coughing by helping your body get rid of mucus (usually by making it thinner and so easier to cough up); your pharmacist can help you find one that's right for you.

 ### Well again?